 A top-notch smoker.
 Unlike most smokers, this package includes a protective cover.
-Includes free expert assembly option.
+Free expert-assembly option.
 2 silicon grommets monitor internal temp.
 Easy to adjust temp with dampers.
 Easy to add more charcoal or wood while cooking.

 Doesn't have some of the bells and whistles that other high-end smokers have.